A Study of the King of Tyre Prophecy in Ezekiel 28

-Does Ezekiel 28:11-19 have reference to the “fall of Satan”?
+Does the prophecy regarding the king of Tyre in Ezekiel 28:11-19 have reference to the “fall of Satan”?
 Is it a preview of the so-called Anti-Christ?
 If not, to what does it refer?

-In point of fact, this segment of Ezekiel’s prophecy has reference neither to a “fall of Satan,” nor to the alleged rise of a sinister “Anti-Christ” near the conclusion of the present age — though these ideas have become popular among some evangelical writers.
+In point of fact, Ezekiel’s prophecy regarding the king of Tyre is not alluding to a “fall of Satan,” nor to the alleged rise of a sinister “Anti-Christ” near the conclusion of the present age — though these ideas have become popular among some evangelical writers.

-There is a popular theory among certain dispensationalists who contend that the imagery of this segment of Ezekiel’s document previews the “Anti-Christ” (Lindsey and Carlson, pp. 41-50).
+There is a popular theory among certain dispensationalists who contend that the imagery of Ezekiel’s prophecy regarding the king of Tyre previews the “Anti-Christ” (Lindsey and Carlson, pp. 41-50).

 An Interpretative Principle